jamielpeeler/jamielpeeler.github.io/_pages/advocacy.md

 [Fire on the Land](https://fwrconline.csktnrd.org/Fire/index.html): The Confederated Salish and Kootenai Tribes Natural Resources Department developed a learning module about historic and contemporary fire use by the Salish and Pend d'Oreille Tribes.

-[Good Fire](https://karuktribeclimatechangeprojects.com/good-fire/): The Karuk Tribe hosts a digital story and report about barriers to cultural burning and recommended solutions.
+[Good Fire](https://karuktribeclimatechangeprojects.com/good-fire/): The Karuk Tribe hosts a digital story and report about barriers to cultural burning in California and recommended solutions.